GillWrites/rock-rankers-api/docs/API/bands.md

 {server_url}/bands
 ```

-Provides information about bands in the Rock Rankers service.
+Provides information about bands in the Rock-Rankers service.

-A band resource describes musical bands and their information.
+The `bands` resource describes musical bands and their information.
 Each band can have many [albums](./albums.md) associated with it.
-[Users](./users.md) can explore and rank bands in the Rock Rankers service.
+[Users](./users.md) can explore and rank bands in the Rock-Rankers service.

-## Resource properties
+### Resource properties

 Sample `bands` resource